Machine-learning approaches to dispersion measure estimation for fast radio bursts: Model training

 \subsection{Baseline Convolutional Neural Network (CNN) Model}

 The baseline architecture follows the original design of a convolutional neural network (CNN; \citealt{lecun1998gradient}) developed by \citet{Rajabi2024}, implemented here for DM estimation from frequency–time dynamic spectra.
-The model comprises seven convolutional layers followed by a sequence of fully connected (dense) layers, as summarised in Table~\ref{tab:cnn_layers}.
+The input dynamic spectra were resized to $224 \times 224$ pixels to ensure compatibility with the network architecture.
+As described below, the final model comprises seven convolutional layers followed by a sequence of fully connected (dense) layers, as summarised in Table~\ref{tab:cnn_layers}.
 Each convolutional layer applies a set of filters (kernels) to detect local spectro–temporal features and hierarchically capture complex patterns in the input data.
 To stabilise training and accelerate convergence, batch normalisation \citep{DBLP:journals/corr/IoffeS15} is applied after each convolutional layer, followed by a Rectified Linear Unit (ReLU) activation \citep{DBLP:conf/icml/NairH10} to introduce non-linearity.
 Max-pooling operations with $2\times2$ kernels are used between most convolutional layers (except the third and sixth) to reduce the spatial resolution of feature maps while retaining the most significant features, thereby improving computational efficiency and generalisation.